jekyllgrim/ZScript_Basics/Event_Handlers.md

 The basic mechanics of this system is actually relatively simple:

 - Whenever a player is spawned in a map, they receive the control item.
 That item holds `bleedbuildup` which serves as an invisible "gauge" that shows how close the player is to starting bleeding.
 - Whenever damage is dealt to the player, their `bleedbuildup` value increases by the same number as the damage dealt.
 So, for example, if a Zombieman shot us for 7 damage, `bleedbuildup` will raise by 7. (`bleedbuildup` can not go beyond 100, however.)
+For a stronger effect, you can multiply it.
 - Also, every time the player is damaged, a random 0–100 value is checked against `bleedbuildup`.
 The higher `bleedbuildup` is, the higher is the chance the check will pass.
 If the check passes, the player will start bleeding.
 - The control item handles the bleeding itself.
 While the player isn't bleeding, the item doesn't do anything.
 But as soon as they start bleeding, the player will be damaged every second.
 The damage is always between 1 and 5, but it'll be higher depending on how high `bleedbuildup` is.
 - *Also* every second the player has a chance to stop bleeding.
 This chance is a value between 0–80 compared to `bleedbuildup`.
-Since `bleedbuildup` can go up to 100, if it's over 80, the player can't stop bleeding.
-(So, if you're "heavily wounded", bleeding is guaranteed.)
+Since `bleedbuildup` can go up to 100, the player can't stop bleeding as long as `bleedbuildup` is over 80.
+(So, if you're "heavily wounded", some bleeding is guaranteed.)

 Some notes of the functions used in this script: